limikael/cargo-sdl-apk/README.md

 I created it as a tool for my UI library [Appy](https://github.com/limikael/appy), but it can be used for other Rust SDL projects as well.

-It currently suffers from complete lack of documentation and some wierd assumptions made, such as you need to call the app you are building "main".
+It currently suffers from complete lack of documentation.

+The lib target you are building must have its default name, i.e. same as the package name.

 But basically the way to use it is: